What is concrete?

 I pulled up the carpet (linoleum, tile) and now I have to get rid of the glue so I can stain my concrete.
 How do I get rid of the glue?

 Unfortunately, this is a question for the flooring people.
-Determine what type of glue was used, then consult a flooring supplier to find out the “antidote” for that glue (Muriatic acid will not break down the glue).
+You need to determine what type of glue was used, then consult a flooring supplier to find out the “antidote” for that glue (Muriatic acid will not break down the glue).
 Once you get the glue off, you should be able to stain the concrete as long as the concrete wasn’t previously sealed.
 Check with your local tile contractor for more information.

 How do I stain/paint my concrete floor?